Skip to main content

 Navigation

-When you sign in to your ZMP account, the Dashboard will appear as the first screen you see.
+When you sign in to your ZMP account, the Home will appear as the first screen you see.

-If you are in another area in ZMP, you can choose Dashboard on the top of the left-hand nav or choose the Zeta logo on the top left-hand corner of the screen to navigate back to the dashboard.
+If you are in another area in ZMP, you can choose Home at the top of the left-hand nav, or the Zeta logo in the top-left corner of the screen, to navigate back to Home.

 Date Selection Functionality